TTEC-Dig-PE/SDK-iOS/README.md

 The EXPERTconnect SDK's primary feature is simple chat integration.
 This is a "live chat" style of conversation where two or more participants are active in the chat as long as it is open.
 There is an idle timeout (configurable, often 5 minutes) when no activity occurs by the user to ensure agents/associates are freed up to help other customers.
 Chats can persist in the background and do store-and-forward messages in the event of things like network hiccups, but the chats do not persist longer than the idle timeout.

 A standard implementation of low level chat would include the following steps:

 * Initialize the SDK
-* On chat button click, start a new chat session and launch a chat view.
+* On chat button tap, start a new chat session and launch a chat view.
 * Ensure your view is a delegate to the EXPERTconnect SDK chat actions.
 * Show "Agent X has joined" when delegate fires participant join callback.
 * Display agent messages when delegate fires for recieved message.